Lodge Park and Sherborne Estate: Associated structures

-Three structures associated with the Lodge Park have been designated as Grade II listed buildings by English Heritage.
+Three structures associated with the Lodge Park have been designated as Grade II listed buildings by Historic England.
 About 10 m to the south of building is a pair of gates with piers that date from the mid-18th century or earlier.
 The gates are constructed in cast iron and the piers are in limestone.
 The piers consist of hammer-dressed quoins up to the level of the top of the gates; on the top of each is a large stone block surmounted by a triangular pedimented capping stone.
 Some 40 m to the east is a fountain probably dating from 1898.
 This consists of a circular stone surround with four urns, one at each cardinal point.
 In the centre is the fountain, also in the form of an urn, but larger than those on the surround.
 Further to the east, some 120 m from the building, is a pair of limestone lodges with adjoining walls, gate piers and gates also dating from about 1898.